“an artist singularly equipped to provide a soundtrack to these unsettling times”

 - SF Classical Voice

-from my own mouth:
+From my own mouth

 The dichotomy between light and dark, to me, is clear; yet, through music, I aim to find the moment where the former emerges.
 Growing in a newly born democracy amid war and in the aftermath of a revolution, I, along with many in my generation, experienced a tumultuous childhood.
 We witnessed the evolution of a grassroots movement: from mass-executions, war, and violence into a society where internet and social media continues to alter the political and social infrastructure.
 I was born and raised in Tehran, where the traditions of the past and the most progressive influences of the region are constantly in a state of struggle.
 Living in such a conflict, I needed to define my own identity, dismissing a wide variety of the choices that were already made for me and my peers.